-- compile a static binary (not linked to shared libraries), using the configure option --enable-static if possible (not possible on Solaris this is a Solaris problem, not a problem of samhain) - strip the binary (on i386 Linux/FreeBSD, also use the provided sstrip utility: strip samhain && sstrip samhain).
+- compile a static binary (not linked to shared libraries), using the configure option --enable-static if possible.
+Some functionality may not be available with static binaries, in particular some name services (NIS, LDAP), the portmap service (used for the port check), and the support for the Linux audit daemon.
+On some operating systems (e.g. Solaris) static compiling may not be possible at all. - strip the binary (on i386 Linux/FreeBSD, also use the provided sstrip utility: strip samhain && sstrip samhain).
 This will help somewhat against intruders that try to run it under a debugger ...